emaphp/magento2-module-vuewidget/README.md

 ```

 In order to retrieve the components within a library we'll add a special syntax element to the mix.
 To retrieve the `FancyButton` component from `Fancy_Lib` we'll write `Fancy_Lib::FancyButton`.
 This rule applies both to widgets and apps.

+### Logs

+This module implements a simple logger class that can be injected into any block class.
+Many of the examples use this class to generate debugging messages.
+You can find these messages on `var/log/vuewidget.log`.
+Remember to activate *developer mode* beforehand.

 ## License